 Workout enhancer.
 Energy booster.
 Life saver.
 Millions rely on caffeine to navigate the craziness of modern life.
 But caffeinated beverages can be a powerful ally or your worst enemy, depending on how you get your buzz.
 Soda and energy drinks are pumped full of calories and unhealthy chemicals.
 They definitely are not recommended sources of caffeine.

 But fear not caffeine fiends: there are ways to get the energy and clarity you crave without falling prey to all the baggage.
-Read our list of the healthiest sources of caffeine to find out which is best for you!
+Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 - Green Tea: There are a hundred thousand varieties of green tea (okay maybe not that many, but there are plenty!).
 Most of them have a lower caffeine content at about 25mg per 8oz cup.
 That’s enough to clear out the cobwebs but not enough to have you wired all night.
 The benefits of green tea are myriad and are more than just added bonuses to the caffeine boost.
 The flavonoids boost immunity, aids in weight loss, and antioxidants even have anti-aging effects to keep free radicals at bay.